Literally a Front Row Seat to the Oregon Coast: Depoe Bay's Rocky Creek

 You'll find loads of engaging sights here, including rocky shelves filled with all manner of sea life as well as the destructive, deadly power of the ocean – so don't tread to far from the vegetation line viewpoints.
 You'll just be asking for a visit by the Grim Reaper.

-Rocky Creek Wayside is known for its whale watching possibilities as whales do often cavort around Whale Cove, and there is some seals and sea lion viewing as well.
-It is part of the state park system and is sometimes referred to as Rocky Creek State Park.
+Rocky Creek Scenic Viewpoint is known for its whale watching possibilities as whales do often cavort around Whale Cove, and there is some seals and sea lion viewing as well.
+It is part of the state park system and is sometimes referred to as Rocky Creek State Wayside.

 More About Depoe Bay Lodging.....